-The game had until then looked like it might be going the same way as the FA Cup final defeat at Wembley last May, which probably made sure Roberto Mancini lost his job.
+The game had until then looked like it might be going the same way as the FA Cup final defeat to Wembley last May, which probably made sure Roberto Mancini lost his job.

-City’s greatest opponent today was perhaps itself - but when the club needed the leadership, character and quality of a true winner, the team's big players came through.
+City’s greatest opponents today were perhaps themselves - but when they needed the leadership, character and quality of true winners, their big players came through.

 That 2011 victory was City’s first major trophy in 35 years.
-This year the club is going for an unlikely quadruple.
+This year they are going for an unlikely quadruple.

 His goal changed the whole mood around Wembley and barely 60 seconds later the 30,000 City fans in north London were in delirium as Samir Nasri slammed home a wonderful finish of his own from the edge of the box.

-Sunderland responded bravely, but City looked comfortable once it went ahead, controlling possession and moving the ball quickly to the more creative players.
+Sunderland responded bravely, but City looked comfortable once they went ahead, controlling possession and moving the ball quickly to their more creative players.

-In the final minute of normal time, Toure turned provider with a typical driving run on the counterattack before he fed Jesus Navas to steer in City’s third.
+In the final minute of normal, Toure turned provider with a typical driving run on the counter-attack before he fed Jesus Navas to steer in City’s third.

 But it all came from that one moment of genius out of nothing.
 They say the great players define the big games and Yaya has produced in such moments more than anyone else around.

-A defeat here could have seen City begin a slide of sorts, with a Champions League exit looking likely and the club's battle with Chelsea for the Premier League title set to go to the wire.
+A defeat here could have seen City begin a slide of sorts, with a Champions League exit looking likely and their battle with Chelsea for the Premier League title set to go to the wire.

-Now City can focus on a possible quadruple.
-One is already in the bag - and for that the team has Toure to thank.
+Now they can focus on a possible quadruple.
+They have one in the bag - and for that they have Toure to thank.